 And we don't just mean giving it a quick rinse under the tap, although that's probably better than nothing.
 First of all, keep your wok properly seasoned (like we explained earlier on in the article), but secondly, make sure you scour off any excess black residue, burnt food or grease build-ups that can accumulate over time.

 Keeping a clean wok is one of the easiest ways to start cooking up tastier food!
+Here are some tips about how to clean your wok.

 There we have it, our top wok tips and tricks from master chefs.
 No kitchen is ever complete without a wok, and you'll be surprised at how creative you can get with this simple piece of cooking equipment!